apresence/ZoomMeetingBotSDK/README.md

 # ZoomMeetingBotSDK

-This project provides a C# SDK which aims to make implementing Bots to manage Zoom meetings easy.
+This project provides a C# SDK which aims to make implementing Bots to manage Zoom meetings easier.

+The goal is to relieve meeting hosts of much of the burden involved with running meetings so that they can focus on actually *meeting* in their meetings.

 A reference Bot called "UsherBot" is included, which provides the following features:
 * Start and stop meetings on-demand